appsignal/processmon/README.md

 ### Paths to watch

 Place one or more paths to watch in `paths_to_watch`.
 Any changes here will restart monitored processes and run any configured triggers.
+You can optionally add sub-paths to ignore.

 ### Processes